CURRENT ISSUES

 The neighbors’ landmark application seeks to protect only the building itself and would allow for other development on the site in line with city codes.

-On March 7, 2023, the Landmark Preservation Commission approved sending the designation for 1741 Gaylord St. to Denver City Council for final consideration.
+In March, the Landmark Preservation Commission approved sending the designation for 1741 Gaylord St. to Denver City Council.
 The commission heard overwhelming support from neighbors and other speakers at the hearing, including letters of support from the City Park West, Whittier and Capitol Hill United Neighbors (CHUN) neighborhood associations.